pingcap/tidb-dashboard/CONTRIBUTING.md

 This is a rough outline of what a contributor's workflow looks like:

 - Create a Git branch from where you want to base your work.
 This is usually master.

 - Write code, add test cases, and commit your work (see below for message format).

+- Run lints and / or formatters.

+  - Backend:

+    ```bash
+    # In tidb-dashboard directory:
+    make dev
+    ```

+  - Frontend:

+    ```bash
+    # In ui directory:
+    yarn format
+    ```

+    > Recommended to install [Prettier plugin](https://prettier.io/docs/en/editors.html) for your editor so that there will be auto format on save.

 - Run tests and make sure all tests pass.

 - Push your changes to a branch in your fork of the repository and submit a pull request.

 - Your PR will be reviewed by two maintainers, who may request some changes.

   - Once you've made changes, your PR must be re-reviewed and approved.

   - If the PR becomes out of date, you can use GitHub's 'update branch' button.

   - If there are conflicts, you can rebase (or merge) and resolve them locally.
 Then force push to your PR branch.
     You do not need to get re-review just for resolving conflicts, but you should request re-review if there are significant changes.

 - Our CI system automatically tests all pull requests.

-- If all tests passed and got more than two approvals.
-Reviewers will merge your PR.
+- If all tests passed and got an approval, reviewers will merge your PR.

 Thanks for your contributions!